 Stress comes at us from many directions, and no amount of healthy eating can undo it all, but it can certainly give us solid ground to stand on when everything else in life seems fluid, or like it's trying to drown us.
 Several foods and herbs have an almost uncanny ability to help keep a mama calm in the midst of hormonal shifts and major life changes, and here we look at the best of them:

 An herb known for its calming properties, it is also beneficial for promoting restful sleep.
-While lemon balm shouldn't be consumed in large doses by pregnant or breastfeeding women, it is safe in smaller doses for acute episodes of anxiety, sleeplessness, and stress.
+While Lemon Balm shouldn't be consumed in large doses by pregnant or breastfeeding women, it is safe in smaller doses for acute episodes of sleeplessness and stress.
 Additional benefits?

 Chances are you've heard of this recent health trend, if not made it yourself already.
 Made from boiling the bones of livestock or poultry, nutrients like collagen, minerals, vitamins, and health fats are extracted from the bone.
 It's more nutrient dense than basic soup stock, and it's like drinking a multi-mineral while having the bonus of being warm and filling.